ashwinvaidya17/DMAS2019_B19/README.md

 8. After the simulation ends, results of each game will appear in the form of scatter plot.

 # Blotto-game
-  Go to Blotto_game folder to run the Blotto Game simulation
+  Go to Blotto_game folder to run the Blotto Game simulation.
+  #### Note: For the pratical purposes we have consider TOM order of agents to be <=5.
+If you give the TOM order >5, then it will consider the max i.e. 5.
   ## Blotto Game(for 2 players)
  Follow steps given below to run 2 player simulation of Blotto Game.
-#### Note: For the pratical purposes we have consider TOM of agents to be <=5.
-If you give the TOM order >5, then it will consider the max i.e. 5.
 ### The simulation will run for 100 rounds
    Default command